Arista Records: Milli Vanilli controversy

 In 1989, Arista Records signed Milli Vanilli, a contemporary R&B duo consisting of Rob Pilatus and Fab Morvan that was based in Germany.
 The label released its debut album, Girl You Know It's True, which was a remixed and re-edited version of All or Nothing, which had been out in Europe the previous year.
 The album was certified sextuple platinum in the U.S., and charted five top-ten singles, three of them reaching the number one position.
 In 1990, Milli Vanilli won two American Music Awards and a Grammy Award for Best New Artist.

 Carol Decker, lead singer of the band T'Pau, was interviewed after their performance on MTV and said that Milli Vanilli had used a Synclavier and were not singing.
-Later that year, Frank Farian, Milli Vanilli's producer, confirmed that the duo had not performed a single note on their album.
+Later that year, Frank Farian, producer of Milli Vanilli, confirmed that the duo had not performed a single note on their album.

 This revelation caused a huge firestorm in the music industry, as recording artists, particularly bubblegum pop acts that heavily relied on electronic processing and overdubbing (what they referred to as "studio magic"), were now under scrutiny and subsequently forced to cut back on lip-synching to show that they were authentic.
 Milli Vanilli's Grammy Award was subsequently revoked.
-Clive Davis promptly released the duo from its contract and deleted the album and its masters from their catalogue—making Girl You Know It's True the largest-selling album to be deleted.
-A court ruling in the U.S. allowed anyone who had bought the album to get a refund.
+Clive Davis promptly released the duo from its contract and deleted the album and its masters from their catalogue—making Girl You Know It's True the largest-selling album to be deleted.A court ruling in the U.S. allowed anyone who had bought the album to get a refund.

 In response to the scandal, Arista's position was that the company had been completely unaware of Morvan and Pilatus having not themselves recorded their album.
-In a post-debacle interview, Morvan defended himself for his part in the deception by saying, "[Before Milli Vanilli] I was working at a McDonald's.
+In a post-debacle interview, Morvan defended himself for his part in the deception by saying: "[Before Milli Vanilli] I was working at a McDonald's.
 What would you have done?"